Masters SEC665-CYBERSECURITY (March 2023)

 Masters: TCT570 -Cults & Charismatic Leaders (January 2023)

-This course offers an introduction to thought reform techniques employed by various states and organizations that have exercised extraordinary degrees of social control over their members.
-Students taking this course will be able to describe the “brainwashing” methods used by the Chinese and North Korean communists and the social control mechanisms employed by religious cults and other highly authoritarian groups to recruit, control, and deploy their followers.
-They will be able to explain and discuss the nature of charismatic leadership.
-Among the groups covered as case studies in this course are the Manson Family, the Unification Church, the People’s Temple, The Order of the Solar Temple, Aum Shinrikyo, and Heaven’s Gate.
+Dr. Chad Bushman "Understand thought reform techniques used by various states & organizations that have exercised social control over their members.
+Students will describe “brainwashing” methods used by communist societies & social control mechanisms employed by religious cults & other groups to recruit, control, & deploy their followers.
+They will be able to explain & discuss the nature of charismatic leadership. groups covered as case studies: Manson Family, the Unification Church, the People’s Temple, The Order of the Solar Temple, Aum Shinrikyo, & Heaven’s Gate." -NAU Course Descriptions

 Masters: PRO 596: Advanced Protective Intelligence (October 2022)